-Most children across the country will soon enjoy some time off school.
+A great majority of children, across the country, are off school due to the weather.
 Although the kids will be off school, that doesn’t necessarily mean you’ll have several days off work.

 Working from a home office, when the kids are home, can sometimes be difficult.
 I can’t tell you how many times I’ve had people say, “I can’t get anything done when the kids are home.”